helenvholmes/portfolio/src/pages/blog/2019-02-15-css-conf-oakland-summary.md

 <p>@floriidaaa did Sketchnotes, which you can find <a href="https://storify.com/thefox/cssconf-oakland-notes" target="_blank">here</a>.</p>

 <p>@jina also posted her notes on Medium, which you can find <a href="https://medium.com/salesforce-ux/cssconf-oakland-b24c8b12da25" target="_blank">here</a>.</p>

-<p>If there are slides missing from any of the talks, please let me know either in the comments or on twitter <a href="https://twitter.com/helenvholmes" target="_blank">@helenvholmes</a>.
-(Same for spelling errors.
-We all need a little help from our friends.)</p>